MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ## Mobile

 You'll be able to configure progressive web apps (PWAs) using Power Pages.
-For more information, go [Progressive Web Applications](progressive-web-apps.md)
+For more information, go to [Progressive Web Applications](progressive-web-apps.md)

 ## Administration